phys-jychen/PicoAna/README.md

 ## Change Log

-### 30 July 2024
+### 30 July 2024 (Version 1.0.0)

 Modified the conversion process, and made sure that all CSV files are converted to ROOT.

-### 5 August 2024
+### 5 August 2024 (Version 1.0.1)

 - Added exception handling.
 - Added two options for setting the range of the NPE histogram.

 ### 15 November 2024

+- **Version 1.0.2**:
-Added a flag for setting the bins in filling the NPE histogram.
+  - Added a flag for setting the bins in filling the NPE histogram.
+- **Version 2.0.0**:
+  - Removed the step of displaying NPE histogram, and replaced it with saving the ADC and NPE values in a new ROOT file.

 ## To-Do
+- Skip the empty channels.
+- The fitting should be carefully dealt with.
+- Replace plotting histograms and fitting with saving data to a ROOT file (in progress).
-The fitting should be carefully dealt with and some more functions might be added to this framework.
+- Some more functions might be added to this framework.